History of lidos in the United Kingdom: Closures, rescues and new creations

-Notable examples of open lidos are Brockwell Lido in Herne Hill, Parliament Hill Lido at Gospel Oak in Hampstead Heath, Tooting Bec Lido in South London, Jesus Green Swimming Pool in Cambridge and Sandford Parks Lido in Cheltenham.
-There were numerous lidos (particularly in London and the south-west), but hundreds have closed in the UK in recent years.
+There were numerous lidos (particularly in London and the south-west); however, since the 1930s (and especially since the 1980s and 1990s), hundreds have closed.
+Today, there are 127 lidos remaining open in England.
+Notable examples in London are Brockwell Lido in Herne Hill, Parliament Hill Lido at Gospel Oak in Hampstead Heath and Tooting Bec Lido in South London.
+Examples beyond London include Jesus Green Swimming Pool in Cambridge, Sandford Parks Lido in Cheltenham, Ilkley Lido and Ingleton Lido further north in Yorkshire.

-In 2005 English Heritage published Liquid Assets - the lidos and open air pools of Britain, by Janet Smith, produced as part of the Played in Britain series.
+In 2005, English Heritage published Liquid Assets - the lidos and open air pools of Britain, by Janet Smith, produced as part of the Played in Britain series.
 The author had spent years researching (and swimming in) lidos around the country and her book explores the past, present and future of open air pools.
 It led to two major conferences in 2006: "Reviving Lidos" and "Making a Splash".

 Although there have been many setbacks, long-running campaigns have resulted in some important successes.
 In October 2006 the London Fields Lido re-opened in Hackney after a campaign lasting nearly 20 years; Droitwich Spa Lido also reopened after a six-year battle by the group SALT (Save a Lido Today); Brockwell Lido celebrated its 70th birthday on 10 July 2007; Clifton Lido reopened in 2008; Wood Green Pool in Banbury reopened in 2009; and Charlton Lido reopened in 2012.

 The campaign to save the Grade II* listed Saltdean Lido in East Sussex which closed in 2010 won significant funding, including over £2m from the Coastal Communities Fund, and a new community interest company started work on the pool in 2015, which reopened in 2017.
 The Edwardian King's Meadow swimming pool in Reading is being restored by the same group which rescued and re-opened the Clifton Lido in Bristol.
 The derelict Ynysangharad Lido in Pontypridd is also being restored as part of the local council's redevelopment plans.
 Woburn Lido in Bedfordshire which opened in 1911 faced closure in 2013, but was saved from closure through the work of local residents.